russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 #### Set mean parameter values to simulate from (or to use as priors)

 Note that (for now) the values of unestimated constants are set inside the likelihood function.

-Here we will just set them to half of model 1’s values.
+Here we will just set them to half of model 1’s values to demonstrate.

 ``` r
 p_vector$t2 <- c(2.0, 3.0,  # a's